• Home

 W503 Strip Cards - About As Hard To Find As They Come

-I've handled and researched many types of pre-war strip cards and early caramel and gum cards.
+I’ve handled and researched many pre-war strip cards and early caramel and gum cards.

 But I've never had any W503 cards in my possession.